Quick Legal Facts

 At a Glance:

-Oregon law, §166.240, prohibits the concealed carry of “any knife having a blade that projects or swings into position by force of a spring, or by centrifugal force.”
-This includes automatic knives, often referred to pejoratively as “switchblades” and assisted opening knives.
-The same concealed carry prohibition also applies to any dirk, dagger, or ice pick.
+The basic restrictions pertaining to the carry of knives in Oregon are set forth at O.R.S §166.240, captioned Carrying of concealed weapons.
+It prohibits the concealed carry of “any knife having a blade that projects or swings into position by force of a spring, or by centrifugal force” and any dirk, dagger, or ice pick.
+The restriction has been interpreted as applying to assisted opening knives and butterfly knives.

-There is an intricate location-based limitation, 166.370, which prohibits the possession of any knife in public buildings and court facilities except for an ordinary pocket-knife having a blade less than 4 inches in length.
+A location-based limitation, 166.370, prohibits the possession of any knife in public buildings and court facilities except for an ordinary pocketknife having a blade less than four inches in length.
 See more on this topic below.

 Relevant Statutes: